ArcBlock/blocklets/README.md

 ## How to create a blocklet?

-Initialize a blocklet config with `forge blocklet:create`
+Initialize a blocklet config with `forge blocklet:create`, will be supported soon in `forge-cli`.

 - How to create a starter blocklet?
 - How to create a dapp blocklet?